PtJade-Ceramic/CMD/README.md

 **Warning: This program can't be recovered from the recycle bin if deleted in the following way.
 Don't do this.**

-Try fixing this program instead if there is something wrong with it.
+Try [fixing this program](#fixing-1) instead if something is wrong with it.

-To do this:
+It is deprecated to delete this program.
+Only as an administrator may the user do this.
+Such a user should do this in the following steps:

 1. Go to `%windir%\System32\WindowsPowerShell\v1.0`.
 2. Run `powersehll.exe` as administrator.